fluentrobotics/mushr_pixelart_mpc/README.md

 - Cost function (`librhc/cost`): Takes into account the cost-to-go, collisions and other information to produce a cost for a set of trajectories.
 - Model (`librhc/model`): A model of the car, currenly using the kinematic bicycle model.
 - Trajectory generation (`librhc/trajgen`): Strategies for generating trajectory libraries for MPC to evaluate.
-- Value function (`librhc/value`): Evaluation of positions of the car with resepct to a goal.
 - World Representation (`librhc/workrep`): An occupancy grid based representation for the map.

 ## `mushr_rhc_ros` ROS API